blab/cartography/docs/index.md

 For Scaling and Centering the data, we performed PCA on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].
 An explained variance plot was created to determine the amount of PCs created, which is in the supplementary figures section.

+Due to the amount of missing data within the zika genome, we imputed the data using scikit-learn's simple imputer for PCA in order to get a better embedding.
+This was only applied to PCA, as the hamming distance algorithm disregards missing bases.

 For Hamming distance, we created a similarity matrix.
 By comparing every genome with every other genome and clustering based on their Hamming distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes that have similar differences.
 This means the data is clustered by genetic diversity (in a phylogenetic tree genetic diversity is categorized using clades).